-- If the borrower is in financial difficulty, whether the modification merely reduces the contractual cash flows to amounts the borrower is expected to be able to pay. - Whether any substantial new terms are introduced, such as a profit share/equity-based return that substantially affects the risk profile of the loan - Significant extension of the loan term when the borrower is not in financial difficulty. - Significant change in the interest rate or change in the currency the loan is denominated in. - Insertion of collateral, other security or credit enhancements that significantly affect the credit risk associated with the loan.
+- If the borrower is in financial difficulty, whether the modification merely reduces the contractual cash flows to amounts the borrower is expected to be able to pay. - Whether any substantial new terms are introduced, such as a profit share/equity-based return that substantially affects the risk profile of the loan. - Significant extension of the loan term when the borrower is not in financial difficulty. - Significant change in the interest rate or change in the currency the loan is denominated in. - Insertion of collateral, other security or credit enhancements that significantly affect the credit risk associated with the loan.

 If the terms are substantially different, the Group and the Bank derecognise the original financial asset and recognises a 'new' asset at fair value and recalculates a new effective interest rate for the asset.
 The date of renegotiation is consequently considered to be the date of initial recognition for impairment calculation purposes, including for the purpose of determining whether a significant increase in credit risk has occurred.
 However, the Group and the Bank also assess whether the new financial asset recognised is deemed to be credit-impaired at initial recognition, especially in circumstances where the renegotiation was driven by the debtor being unable to make the originally agreed payments.
 Differences in the carrying amount are also recognised in profit or loss as a gain or loss on derecognition.
-If the terms are not substantially different, the renegotiation or modification does not result in derecognition, and the Group and the Bank recalculate the gross carrying amount based on the revised cash flows of the financial asset and recognise a modification gain or loss in profit or loss.
+If the terms are not substantially different, the renegotiation or modification does not result in derecognise a modification gain or loss in profit or loss.
 The new gross carrying amount is recalculated by discounting the modified cash flows at the original effective interest rate (or credit-adjusted effective interest rate for purchased or originated credit-impaired financial assets).